efemberg11/GeoModel_rmakhman/documentation/docs/fullsimlight/fsl/index.md

 ### 1. Particle Gun

-To use a particle gun, the user must specify the particle type and momentum vector.
+To use a Geant4 particle gun, the user must specify the particle type and the momentum vector.

 ### 2. Pythia